Winter Olympic Games: Sports

-The Olympic Charter limits winter sports to "those sports which are practised on snow or ice."
-Since 1992 a number of new sports have been added to the Olympic programme; which include short track speed skating, snowboarding, freestyle and moguls skiing.
+The Olympic Charter limits winter sports to "those sports which are practised on snow or ice".
+Since 1992 a number of new sports have been added to the Olympic programme, which include short-track speed skating, snowboarding, freestyle and moguls skiing.
 The addition of these events has broadened the appeal of the Winter Olympics beyond Europe and North America.
-While European powers such as Norway and Germany still dominate the traditional Winter Olympic sports, countries such as South Korea, Australia and Canada are finding success in the new sports.
-The results are: more parity in the national medal tables; more interest in the Winter Olympics; and higher global television ratings.
+While European powers such as Norway and Germany still dominate the traditional Winter Olympic sports, countries such as South Korea, Australia and Canada are finding success in these new sports.
+The results are more parity in the national medal tables, more interest in the Winter Olympics, and higher global television ratings.

 Current sports

 Demonstration events

 Demonstration sports have historically provided a venue for host countries to attract publicity to locally popular sports by having a competition without granting medals.
 Demonstration sports were discontinued after 1992.
 Military patrol, a precursor to the biathlon, was a medal sport in 1924 and was demonstrated in 1928, 1936 and 1948, becoming an official sport in 1960.
 The special figures figure skating event was only contested at the 1908 Summer Olympics.
 Bandy (Russian hockey) is a sport popular in the Nordic countries and Russia.
-In the latter it's considered a national sport.
+In the latter it is considered a national sport.
 It was demonstrated at the Oslo Games.

 Ice stock sport, a German variant of curling, was demonstrated in 1936 in Germany and 1964 in Austria.
 The ski ballet event, later known as ski-acro, was demonstrated in 1988 and 1992.
 Skijöring, skiing behind dogs, was a demonstration sport in St. Moritz in 1928.
 A sled-dog race was held at Lake Placid in 1932.
 Speed skiing was demonstrated in Albertville at the 1992 Winter Olympics.
 Winter pentathlon, a variant of the modern pentathlon, was included as a demonstration event at the 1948 Games in Switzerland.
 It included cross-country skiing, shooting, downhill skiing, fencing, and horse riding.